Senate Moves to End ASUU Strike, Summons Education Minister, NUC Boss Over Funding Crisis

 Sunday Aborisade in Abuja

-The red chamber, through its Committees on Labour, and on Tertiary Institutions and TETFUND, held a closed-door session with ASUU’s national leadership at the National Assembly on Friday and immediately scheduled a follow-up meeting with key government officials for next week.
+The Red Chamber, through its Committees on Labour, and on Tertiary Institutions and TETFUND, held a closed-door session with ASUU’s national leadership at the National Assembly yesterday and immediately scheduled a follow-up meeting with key government officials for next week.

-Addressing journalists after the meeting, the Chairman of the Senate Committee on Tertiary Institutions and TETFUND, Senator Muntari Dandutse (Katsina South), said the lawmakers had listened to ASUU’s grievances and were determined to ensure a swift resolution of the industrial dispute before it degenerates into a nationwide shutdown.
+Addressing journalists after the meeting, Chairman of the Senate Committee on Tertiary Institutions and TETFUND, Senator Muntari Dandutse (Katsina South), said the lawmakers had listened to ASUU’s grievances and were determined to ensure a swift resolution of the industrial dispute before it escalates into a nationwide shutdown.

 Dandutse explained that the Senate was taking the concerns of the lecturers seriously, as the ongoing strike had already disrupted academic calendars and could worsen the already fragile state of the country’s higher education system if not urgently addressed.